osi03224/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that runs a C file through the preprocessor and save the result into another file Write a script that compiles a C file but does not link Write a script that runs a C file through the preprocessor and save the result into another file
+Write a script that runs a C file through the preprocessor and save the result into another file Write a script that compiles a C file but does not link Write a script that runs a C file through the preprocessor and save the result into another file Write a script that compiles a C file but does not link